EDI Software and other components of your EDI SolutionOn September 8, 2020 by Zenbridge

 Electronic Data Interchange software usually has ETL features.
 There are standalone ETL tools as well.

 5. EDI Connections

 For your company to trade EDI files with your trading partner, a server-to-server connection has to set up between the two companies.
 This can be achieved in a few different ways.

 VAN which stands for Value-added Network is a private network usually run by an intermediary third-party company that lets you and your trading partner exchange EDI files.

 VAN is being increasingly replaced by AS2 and SFTP.

 Based on the HTTP protocol, AS2 is a peer-to-peer connection protocol.
 This enables two trading partners to set up a direct connection for EDI exchange.
 AS2 was brought to prominence by Walmart.
-There are MFT (Managed File Transfer) softwares that lets you set up an AS2 connection.
+There is MFT (Managed File Transfer) software that lets you set up an AS2 connection.

-While some EDI softwares come with AS2 modules, not all of them may.
-Companies may also choose to buy an independent MFT software, since it gives the flexibility to exchange files beyond just EDI.
+While some EDI software come with AS2 modules, not all of them may.
+Companies may also choose to buy an independent MFT software since it gives the flexibility to exchange files beyond just EDI.